We'd like to set Google Analytics cookies to help us to improve our website by collecting and reporting information on how you use it.

 Link to Study on Clinicaltrials.gov

-Researchers can obtain access to the Milieu Intérieur data, biological samples and methodology by submitting a research proposal to:
+Researchers can request access to the Milieu Intérieur data and/or biological samples by filling the Data Access Request Form: